The following business workshops provide technical skills and detailed industry specific information to help you start your business career.

 - Finance Boot Camp is a four-day workshop designed as an immersion to guide students who are interested in banking careers.
 Held over fall break with an overnight trip to NYC, students attend sessions hosted by alumni at various banks including J.P.
 Morgan, Barclays, Goldman Sachs & UBS.

 - Corporate Finance & Banking is a two-day workshop over spring break exposing students to a basic understanding of the industry.
-Students will attend sessions hosted by alumni at various Boston firms including GE, Bank of America, etc.
+Students will attend sessions hosted by alumni at various Boston firms including Fidelity, Bank of America, etc.

 - Entrepreneurship Deep Dive held over spring break works as a motivating and idea-clarifying workshop for fresh ideas to become more concrete.
 Site visits include working with alumni at innovative companies like Samsung, etc.